 Another kind of super scam cited by the ACIC is investment fraud.
 This often involves individuals with self-managed super funds being convinced by scammers to invest in non-existent or illegal companies or sectors.

-While the government provided upwards of $55 million to more than 5,000 individuals who invested through their APRA-regulated super fund, no such compensation was provided to individuals who had invested through their SMSF.
+While the government provided upwards of $55 million to more than 5,000 individuals who had invested through their APRA-regulated super fund, no such compensation was provided to individuals who had invested through their SMSF.

 Early release scams

 According to the ACIC, this is where fraudsters offer consumers access to retirement savings before their legal release age.
 The victims’ superannuation funds are typically transferred into a self-managed fund and the fraudster can then either access the entire amount, or take a portion of it as a “fee”.

 The ACCC also notes that it’s not uncommon for scammers to first gain the trust of their victim by developing a romantic or other type of relationship with them.

 Having built up a level of trust, the scammer convinces individuals to either send them small amounts from their super, or even move the entirety of their super balance into the scammer’s SMSF.

 What can I do to secure my superannuation against identity theft?